Achievements by Playwriting Students and Alumni

 - Helena Kriel (playwriting, screenwriting) Pigs on Passion, Arachnid and I Can’t Wait To Tie You To The Sofa

-- Eric Schmiedl (playwriting) Plainsong, Ghosts of Treasure Island, Eventide, and many more.
+- Eric Schmiedl (playwriting) Plainsong, Ghosts of Treasure Island, Eventide, and more.

-- Charles Schulman (playwriting, screenwriting) The Fartiste, Angel of Death, The Birthday Present, The Ground Zero Club, The Apollo Comedy Hour
+- Charles Schulman (playwriting, screenwriting) The Goldstein Variations, The Fartiste, Angel of Death, The Birthday Present, The Ground Zero Club, The Apollo Comedy Hour

-- Sam Zalutsky (screenwriting) (You Belong to Me, SuperStore, Stefan’s Silver Bell, Boy’s Briefs, Smear)
+- Sam Zalutsky (screenwriting) How to Make It to the Promised Land, You Belong to Me, SuperStore, Stefan’s Silver Bell, Boy’s Briefs, Smear)

 Download a brochure about the playwriting program.